-ANSWER: The King James Version of the New Testament uses the phrase "church of God" several times.
+Answer: The King James Version of the New Testament uses the phrase "church of God" eight times.
 Interestingly, it is only the apostle Paul, and not any of the other Biblical writers, who uses this term either in speaking or in writing.
-Paul uses the phrase only twice in direct reference to a group of believers meeting in a particular city (1Corinthians 1:2, 2Corinthians 1:1).
+He uses the phrase involving the word church only twice in direct reference to a group of true Christians meeting in a particular city (1Corinthians 1:2, 2Corinthians 1:1).

-That said, you can hardly go wrong by fellowshipping with those who worship the Eternal with 'fear and trembling' (Philippians 2:12), who love each other (John 13:35), are of a 'humble and contrite spirit' (Isaiah 66:2) and who, like the Bereans, 'examine the Scriptures daily to see if these things were so' (Acts 17:11).
+That said, you can hardly go wrong by fellowshipping with those who worship with 'fear and trembling' (Philippians 2:12), who love each other (John 13:35), and are of a 'humble and contrite spirit' (Isaiah 66:2).
+They should also behave like the Bereans, who 'examined the Scriptures daily to see if these things were so' (Acts 17:11).

 God has always had only one true church.
 It is composed of all those, throughout history, who willingly obeyed him, through the power of the Holy Spirit, until their death.